CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/01-what-is-smart-contracts.md

 frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This channel is a first stop for blockchain learners.
-I highly recommend you explore other videos.
+It is highly recommended that you explore the rest of [the playlist](https://www.youtube.com/watch?v=FkUn86bH34M&list=PLzvRQMJ9HDiQF_5bEErheiAawrJ-2zQoI).

-In our context, CosmWasm is the framework that provides code and tooling to develop smart contracts and infrastructure to run it on chain.
+In our context, CosmWasm is the framework that provides code and tooling to develop smart contracts and infrastructure to run them on chain.
 For now smart contracts are written using Rust.

-Here is a short code snippet showing the smart contract execution logic to help to understand.
+Here is a short code snippet exemplifying the smart contract execution logic to help understand the concept better.

 ```rust
 /// This logic is used to transfer tokens/cash from one account to another